hhuang91/KaggleChallenge/readme.md

 ### Data Augmentation

 The data provided, after removal of contradictory data, is realtively limited (3398).
-Therefore, to prevent overfitting, data augmentation strategies are implemented
+Therefore, to prevent overfitting, data augmentation strategies were implemented

-The following strategies are also implemented to perform on-the-fly when loading the data, incorperated into [customized data loader class](./data/dataHandler.py)
+The following strategies were performed on-the-fly when loading the data, incorperated into [customized data loader class](./data/dataHandler.py)

 * random flip: 50% chance of flipping data horizontally, followed by 50% chance of vertical flipping
 * random rigid transformation: $\pm5$ pixel shift in $H,W$ dimension, $\pm 5$ degree of random rotation
 * noise injection: Guassian noise with $\sigma=2$% of the mean of the image
-* random crop: images are randomly cropped from [512,512] to [384,384]
+* random crop: [384,384] images are randomly cropped from the original, resized [512,512]
-  * the choice of 384 is because it is $6\times 2^5$, where 5 is the depth of my current network maxpooling dimension reduction
+  * the choice of 384 is because it is $6\times 2^5$, where 5 is the depth of my current network's 2x2 maxpooling layers for dimension reduction
-  * Also, the cropping does not affect network performance because CNN is input-scalable.
-So applying trained network on 512x512 images would still work
+  * Also, the cropping does not affect network performance on original [512, 512] images, because CNN is input-scalable as long as input dimensions are multiples of $2^5$.

 Note that except noise injection, other augmentations are performed on both image and mask to preserve spatial alignment, i.e. the integrity of labels

 ## Approach

-Due to the clear challenge of vast presence of empty masks, directly train a network would be difficult.
+Due to the clear challenge of vast presence of empty masks, directly training a network would be difficult.
 I initially planned to try out the following two approaches individually, but ended up with a **combination of the two**.

 (I later thought of a thrid approach but didn't have the time to try it out, please refer to [Future Work section](#future-work))